simonskodt/computer-systems-performance/02_db_oltp_vs_olap/README.md

 ## A Bit About This Project

-This project examines the performance of join operations between DuckDB and SQLite databases.
-The focus lies on comparing their performance in *OLTP (Online Transaction Processing)* and *OLAP (Online Analytical Processing)* workloads; the comparison utilises queries from the TPC-H benchmark — a standard for evaluating database performance.
+This project examines the performance of DuckDB and SQLite databases.
+The focus lies on comparing their performance in *OLTP (Online Transaction Processing)* and *OLAP (Online Analytical Processing)* workloads; the comparison utilises queries from the TPC benchmark — a standard for evaluating database performance.

 ## OLTP and OLAP